• Skip to main content

 Beverly’s Hot Tip For Building Resiliency and Celebrating Agriculture Safety Week:

-There is a myriad of choices when it comes to dealing with the sources and symptoms of stress.
+There is a myriad of choices when it comes to dealing with the sources and symptoms related to stress and farm life.
 I suggest that instead of following the new flavour-of-the-day, that you utilize the S-O-S Principle to provide a solid framework that ensures that you have enough tools in your tool belt to deal with the challenges that come your way.

 S-O-S Principle